The Pool of 'Bamboo Counterpoint' (2014)

 Hugh Livingston’s string quartet presents the visitor with two unusual experiences: First, the feeling of the instrument’s fundamental resonances, radiating through the chair into the body.
 Second, the true nature of the counterpoint between intertwined individual voices of a string quartet.
 By placing the listener at the center of this interchange, rather than at the distance typical of a concert hall, a new insight is offered into the essence of chamber composition.
 The voices of the quartet are in fact all cello, recorded by the composer.

 Garden designer Beatrix Farrand wrote that with the sound of falling water and wood thrush, peace comes ‘dropping slow’ to the garden at Dumbarton Oaks.
-She was referencing “The Lake Isle of Innisfree”, in which William Butler Yeats writes “And I shall have some peace there, for peaces comes dropping slow, Dropping from the veils of the morning to where the cricket signs.”
+She was referencing “The Lake Isle of Innisfree”, in which William Butler Yeats writes “And I shall have some peace there, for peace comes dropping slow, Dropping from the veils of the morning to where the cricket sings.”
 While the energy of the composition changes from moment to moment, many of the 23 sections reference either the sound of the wood thrush, or the feeling of peace descending on the garden.

 About the Artist